MWENDA1999/DSF_FT-Group-9-Phase-2-project/README.md

 The ultimate goal is to develop a pricing model that enables real estate investors to accurately estimate market values.

 3. NOTEBOOK STRUCTURE
-The python notebook is structured as follows:
+The Python notebook is structured as follows:
 •	Data Understanding
 •	Data Preparation
 •	EDA & Visualizations